-Investments - Investments in marketable securities, including hedge funds, are carried at quoted fair market value whenever available.
+Investments - Investments in marketable securities, including fixed income, publicly traded securities, and hedge funds, are carried at quoted fair market value whenever available.
 Private equity limited partnerships, including natural resources and real estate limited partnerships, are valued based on available partner capital account balances as reported by the partnerships to the Foundation as of December 31.
 Whereas limited partnerships do not have readily determinable market values as of December 31, the Foundation uses partner capital account balances as of September 30, adjusted for capital contributions and distributions during the period from October 1 through December 31.
 The partnership valuations necessarily involve assumptions and methods that are reviewed by the Foundation.
 Because of the inherent uncertainty of valuations in the absence of a highly liquid market, private equity, real estate, and natural resources, limited partnerships' estimated values may differ materially from the values that would have been used if a ready market for the securities existed.

-At December 31, 2013 and 2012, the Foundation had commitments to contribute approximately \$58,000,000 and \$50,000,000, respectively, in additional capital under the terms of various agreements covering private equity and limited partnership agreements.
+At December 31, 2014 and 2013, the Foundation had commitments to contribute approximately \$44,000,000 and \$58,000,000, respectively, in additional capital under the terms of various agreements covering private equity and limited partnership agreements.

 Concentration of Credit Risk Arising from Deposit Accounts - The Foundation maintains cash balances at various banks.
-Accounts at each institution are fully insured by the Federal Deposit Insurance Corporation.
+Accounts at each institution are not fully insured.

-Program Related Investments (PRI) - The Foundation invests in other organizations through direct loans to achieve charitable purposes in alignment with the Foundation's strategies.
-There were no such transactions in 2012.
+Program Related Investments (PRI) - The Foundation invests in other organizations through direct loans and equity positions to achieve charitable purposes in alignment with the Foundation's strategies.